-However, we are not required to provide sex education but we do need to teach the elements of sex education
+However, we are not required to provide sex education but we do need to teach the elements of sex education contained in the science curriculum.

 In teaching RSE, we must have regard to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.